osism/documentation/source/configuration/environments/manager.rst

 Playbooks
 =========

-In the manager environment some playbooks are included.
-These are needed to perform the initial bootstrap of the manager independently of Docker.
+The manager environment ``environments/manager/`` hosts playbooks to perform the initial bootstrap of the manager node.
+The initial bootstrap installs management commands and configuration files.

 .. note::